GERARD MANLEY HOPKINS

 An Online Workshop on Gerard Manley Hopkins

-Bob Hass, Professor Emeritus U. C. Berkeley, Poet Laureate of the United States 1995-1997
+Bob Hass, Professor Emeritus at U. C. Berkeley, Poet Laureate of the United States 1995-1997

-Brenda Hillman, Poet, Activist, Professor Saint Mary’s College of California MFA program
+Brenda Hillman, Poet, Activist, Professor Emerita at Saint Mary’s College of California MFA program

 $75 per person